Sirloin with Bearnaise Sauce Recipe

 - Meanwhile, in a saucepan, combine the vinegar, green onions, tarragon and pepper; bring to a boil.
 Strain, reserving liquid; discard green onions and tarragon.

-- Place egg yolks in a heavy saucepan.
-Gradually whisk in water, vinegar mixture, salt and cayenne.
-Cook and stir until the mixture begins to thicken.
-Add butter, 1 tablespoon at a time, until the mixture has thickened and reaches 160°, stirring constantly.
-Remove from the heat; stir in parsley.
+- Whisk in butter, 1 tablespoon at a time, until melted.
+Whisk in parsley.
+Keep warm.
 Cut roast into thin slices; serve with sauce.
 Yield: 12 servings.

 Enjoy this recipe with a light-bodied red wine such as Pinot Noir.